 Early Childhood Caries (ECC) is a chronic disease that destroys tooth structure leading to loss of chewing function, pain, and infection in children through five years of age.
-Defined as > 1 decayed, missing, or filled primary tooth surface between birth and 71 months of age.
+Defined as > 1 decayed, missing, or filled primary tooth surface in children less than 6 years of age.

 NCHS Data Brief, Number 191, March 2015, Dental Caries and Sealant Prevalence in Children and Adolescents in the United States, 2011-2012.